Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

+We also note that in the upcoming article \cite{Golub}, Golub is working towards understanding minimal models of cdgas in other categories of diagrams, replacing $\OG$ with a more general small category.

+We now make some final comments.
 There is a growing interest in the theory of systems of cdgas.
 For example, Sati--Schreiber maintain a research program on the connection between equivariant rational homotopy theory applied to M-theory and higher gauge theory, see for instance \cite{SatiSchreiber2025CharacterMap}, where these systems are an essential tool.
 On the other hand, Santhanam--Thandar \cite{SanthanamThandar} work toward the understanding of the notion of injectivity (cofibrancy) and formality of these systems.

-Having looked at cdga models, we then turn to their Lie counterparts.
-We can apply the same \cref{lem-sciarappa} from before to the partial Quillen equivalence giving cdgl models for rational spaces, namely $\mathcal L : \sSet \rightleftarrows \cDGL : \langle - \rangle$.
-We obtain: